 transmission mechanisms of monetary policy and touch the issue of optimal currency

-zone

 Content Topic 1: Introduction to the course

-•Linking this course to Macroeconomics, Microeconomics, International Economics and
+Content • Linking this course to Macroeconomics Microeconomics International Economics and

 other courses

-•The Roadmap of the course
+•The Roadman of the course

+The Roadinap of the course

 Topic 2: National Accounts and Balance of Payments

 •National income accounts

 •Balance of payments accounts

+- Datance of payments accounts

 Topic 3: Intertemporal Trade and Current Account Balance

-•Link between current account and financial flows
+• Link between current account and financial flows

 •Intertemporal trade in small economy

-•Fiscal policy, investments and the current account
+• Fiscal policy investments and the current account

 •Global intertemporal trade

 •Transversality condition

-•Current account sustainability
+• Current account sustainability

-Topic 4: Determinants of Exchange Rate in the Short and Long Run
+Topic 4.
+Determinants of Exchange Rate in the Short and Long Run

-•Foreign exchange market: demand, supply and equilibrium
+•Foreign exchange market: demand supply and equilibrium

 •Covered and uncovered interest rate parity

 •Money supply and demand

 •Money supply and exchange rate in the short run

 •Money supply and exchange rate in the long run

 •The law of one price

 •Purchasing power parity

 •Real exchange rate

 Topic 5: Output and the Exchange Rate in the Short Run

 •Output market equilibrium in the short run

-•Asset market equilibrium in the short run
+• Asset market equilibrium in the short run

 •Effect of monetary and fiscal policy on output and current account

-Effect of monetary and usear policy on output and current account
+Encer of monetary and notar poney on output and current account

 Topic 6: Monetary Policy and Central Banks

 •Money supply

-•Tools of monetary policy - conventional and unconventional •Goals and targets of monetary policy
+•Tools of monetary policy - conventional and unconventional

+•Goals and targets of monetary policy

 •Transmission mechanisms of monetary policy

 •Fixed versus flexible exchange rate regimes

-Structure and •Optimal currency zone
+•Optimal currency zone

-Structure and Format •Lectures in Zoom (12 x 3 hours)
+Structure and •Lectures in Zoom (12 x 3 hours)

+Format

-Format •Seminars in Zoom (4 x 3 hours) will be devoted to the solution of various
+•Seminars in Zoom (4 x 3 hours) will be devoted to the solution of various

 exercises and problem sets.
 Seminars will also contain short quizzes

 •Independent study of the materials posted on the course home page on the e-

 learning platform

 •One thematic reading assignment:

 - a group of students (up to 3 people) should read one seminal research

-paper related to the subject of the course (the papers will be assigned
+paper related to the subject of the course (the papers will be assigned randomly)